 Online courses, e-books, subscription services, webinars – and there are so many other e-product variations to choose from.
 How to decide what should be your first digital product?!

 Coming up with a passive or creative income source is a great way to diversify your online income.
 If you’re a freelancer or online business owner, it’s only a logical step to take – to create an e-product.
-But where to get started and how to make up your mind about the best pick!?
+But where to get started and how to make up your mind about your first digital product?

-In this post, I’ve given you an insight into various online e-products and what will it take to make these products happen.
+In this post, I’ve given you an insight into various online products and what will it take to make your first digital product happen.
 You’ll also find other blogger and online business owner opinions later in the post.

 DISCLAIMER: THIS BLOG POST INCLUDES AFFILIATE LINKS.
 BY SIGNING UP OR PURCHASING THE SERVICE THROUGH THE AFFILIATE LINK, YOU INVEST IN THIS BLOGS FURTHER GROWTH.
 THANK YOU!

 Things to keep in mind before planning your first digital product

 - Any of these could just as well take the same amount of time.
 Just because e-book might read as an easier option than an online course, it doesn’t mean it is so.
 Especially, if writing, for example, is not really your jam.